DMacMakes/dmdocs/content/en/torrens/ise102/week2/index.md

 linkTitle: "W.2 Comparisons"
 weight: 20
 description: >
-  We found out last week that a program is just the instructions for completing a task.
-  A task really comes down to two things: _observing_ and _taking action_.
-Is it loose?
-Tighten it.
-Are they aligned?
-Glue them.
-Is it dry?
-Put it in the cupboard.
-  <br /><br />
-  If we can _compare_ things and _decide_ what action to take, we can almost make anything!
+  If we can _compare_ things and _choose what to do next_ we can almost make anything!
 ---

-## Goodbye Ivan

-It's all me from here.

 ## Week 1 Recap And Homework